xapax/security/passive_information_gatherig.md

 `"I've been * for a heart"`
 This will return answers where * is anything.

+## Exclude words
+`-` the dash excludes a specific word

+This query searches for pages that used the word bananasplit.
+`-banana bananasplit`

 ### Cached version
 So if a website has been taken down you can still find the cached version, of the last time google visited the site